rob-myers/rob-myers.github.io/docs/plan.md

 ### shell
 - ✅ `api.read` can read lines from tty
 - ✅ redirect into cwd rather than `var`
+- support ansi-codes in `$'...'`
 - better error "stacks"
+  > ✅ have node.meta.stack with function names
-- can load modules from unpkg, caching source
+ can load modules from unpkg, caching source

 ### of interest